ossf/scorecard-action/README.md

 If you've already used Scorecards manually in the past, you do not need to create a new PAT token or repository secret.
 Jump to (Workflow Setup)[#workflow-setup].

 ### Authentication
-1. Create a PAT token [here](https://github.com/settings/tokens/new) with the following read permissions:
+1. [Create a PAT token](https://github.com/settings/tokens/new) with the following read permissions:
     - Note: `Read-only token for OSSF Scorecard Action`
     - Expiration: `No expiration`
     - Scopes: